Renovation

 So, how do you gather helpful design ideas in every furnished apartment you rent?

 This PropertyTalk post shares simple tips to help you steal home design ideas from these houses.
-Implement them, and you’re a step closer to living in your dream space.
+Implement them, and you’re closer to living in your dream space.
 The first tip is to take a close look around your furnished apartment.

 You may not realize it, but there are many things you can learn about interior design from the way the apartment is shaped and styled.
 Take note of the colors, textures, patterns, furniture, lighting, and accessories used throughout the apartment.
-These elements will give you great ideas for decorating your own place.
+These elements will give you great ideas for decorating your place.
 Let’s dive right in:

 Take a look at the walls and ceilings